8 Key Public Relations Skills Needed in 2024

 Boosting your skills will help you avoid losing out to competitors or getting stuck in a rut when it feels as if the PR industry is starting to shift its practices under your feet.

 We want to start this article with a look at 3 core skills that are going to be vital for any PR professional to focus on.
-You can also check out our How to create a successful PR strategy for 2021 article for ideas (and some stellar tips from Laura Sutherland and Gini Dietrich).
+You can also check out our How to create a successful PR strategy article for ideas (and some stellar tips from Laura Sutherland and Gini Dietrich).

 Most, if not all, of these skills, can be learned or honed with online courses, books, and a bit of elbow grease.